tencentyun/intlcloud-documents/yehe_doc/网络与CDN/专线接入/操作指南/物理线路/申请接入物理专线_intl_en.md

 <tr>
 <td>Region</td>
 <td>Select the geographic area of a physical data center.
 Tencent Cloud regions are completely isolated from each other to ensure maximum stability and fault tolerance between different regions.</td>
-<td>To reduce the access delay and improve the download speed, it is recommended that you choose the nearest region.</td>
+<td>To reduce the access delay and improve the download speed, we recommend you choose the nearest region.</td>
 </tr>
 <tr>
 <td>Access point</td>
 <td>Select the network service provider of Tencent Cloud connection.
-It is recommended that you choose the nearest access point.
+We recommend you choose the nearest access point.
 For details, see <a href="https://intl.cloud.tencent.com/document/product/216/41429"> Connection Access Point</a>.</td>
 <td>A region supported by Tencent Cloud generally has more than two access points, which can realize two-line disaster recovery.</td>
 </tr>
  <tr>